Vishesh1110/aps.github.io/README.md

 * Proof of Authentication of the content uploaded.

 ***Algorithms***
-KD-Tree: Divide and conquer, Tree data structure
+* KD-Tree: Divide and conquer, Tree data structure
+* KD trees can enhance live location services by efficiently organizing and querying spatial data.
+They enable quick nearest-neighbor searches, allowing the service to find and update the nearest points of interest or users in real-time.
+This results in fast and accurate location-based recommendations and updates.

 ***Time and Space Complexity***
 Time Complexity: O(logn) on average for insertion and search operations (tree is balanced), O(n) in the worst case (tree is unbalanced), where n is the number of points in the tree.